setheaton/DAIVEtools/README.md

 <!-- badges: end -->

-The goal of DAIVEtools is to support Decision Analysis for Intervention Value Efficiency (DAIVE) by providing methods easily format data, visualize results, and identify frontiers of efficiency for factorial optimization trial data.
+The goal of DAIVEtools is to support Decision Analysis for Intervention Value Efficiency (DAIVE) by providing R functions to easily format data, visualize results, and identify frontiers of efficiency for factorial optimization trial data.